PANTHER Plugin System¤

 Plugin Architecture¤

-PANTHER uses a consistent plugin architecture across all plugin types:
+PANTHER uses a consistent plugin structure across all plugin types:

 plugins/